iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Back Propagation.md

 $f(Wg(x | \Theta) + b)$ is a multi-valued mapping.
 If we were to take derivative wrt to weight matrix $W$, then is a $\mathbb R^{m\times n}\mapsto \mathbb R^m$.
-Treating all weights and biases $\Theta$ that come before the previous layer as a vector.
+We treat all weights and biases $\Theta$ before the previous layer as a vector.
 Recall from multi-variable calculus that compositing a multi-valued mapping would require the Jacobian matrix for using the chain rule.

 #### **Computing Derivative of Weights and Biases Current and the Previous Layer**